Randy Acock, P.E.

 Mr. Brumley provides project engineering, operations management and specialized field supervision for drilling, completion,workover, and production operations conducted by Acock personnel on vertical, directional, and horizontal normal/abnormal pressure oil and gas/condensate wells.

-Mr. Byars joined Acock Engineering and Consulting in 2012, leading client and consultant relations for Acock Engineering, Consulting, and Energy Advisors.
-Mr. Byars has over 30 years in the oil and gas industry as both a valued client and consultant in the field.
-He has decades of experience as an operations foreman and superintendent in Texas and Oklahoma, including most recently as an operations superintendent for Newfield for the past seven years.
-Mr. Byars experience also includes sales for Baker and Multi-Chem.
+Mr. Reynolds joined Acock in 2018, leading client and consultant relations for Acock Engineering, Consulting, and Energy Advisors.
+Mr. Reynolds has over 30 years in the oil and gas industry as both a service provider and salesman.

 Permian Basin Sales